holoviz/datashader/docs/FAQ.rst

 used separately, without any external plotting packages, generating images that can be displayed directly or saved to disk, or generating aggregate arrays suitable for further analysis.

+**Q:** What's the easiest way to use datashader interactively?

+**A:** `HoloViews`_.
+HoloViews uses Bokeh behind the scenes, but it offers a higher level API that is well suited to the sorts of magic that allow interactive use of Datashader.
+For a given dataset, HoloViews can easily construct either a raw Bokeh plot or a Bokeh plot with server-side rendering from Datashader, hiding nearly all of the complexity involved.